 Avant-garde!
-Vicky Kaushal’s style is all about substance, just like him - In.com
+Vicky Kaushal’s style is all about substance, just like him - in.com

-If films like Masaan, Raazi and Lust Stories were not enough to see the talent of the actor, go and watch Sanju and get ready to be floored.
-We bet, no one else would have been able to play the role of Sanjay Dutt’s best friend, Kamli the way Vicky Kaushal did.
-However, in Bollywood, it is a fact that if an actor starts to get recognized because of his acting chops, the other aspects of his stardom are ignored, especially style.
+He proved his acting abilities through Masaan, Raazi and Lust Stories while this latest film Sanju made everyone go gaga.
+However, in Bollywood, it's a fact that if an actor starts getting recognized because of his acting chops, the other aspects of his stardom are simply ignored, especially his/her style.

-But we won’t let that happen to Vicky, because the actor has got his fashion game on-point always.
-Hence we have compiled few pictures straight from the actors Instagram profile which proves that Vicky, is a master of style and acting.
+But hey, Vicky has till now always flashed his A fashion game.
+Hence we have compiled few pictures straight from the actors Instagram profile which proves that he is a master of style and acting.

-Black, stripes and breezy.
+Black and stripes!
 Isn’t this a perfect pick for men struggling with fashion?

-Ignore the smile here (even though it will be a task) and concentrate on the fact that how the actor rocked a floral shirt!
+Ignore the grin here and take a note how the actor has rocked a floral shirt!

-This one sure looks like a magazine cover photo, only it’s not!
+This one sure looks like a click from a magazine cover shoot!

 Chequered suit and Vicky = a perfect style combo!